andrea-lk/HexTech-SkyAlign/README.md

 - Proper handling of MQTT operations

 ## Project Organization:
 - The src directory contains python.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit pull requests.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.